eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

     ...
 ```

-Here you will observe that a command can be rejected if the aggregate deems that the input is not valid (recall that on of aggregate's roles is to maintain a consistency boundary), otherwise, an event is "raised" via the `RaiseEvent` method, but how does it actually work?
+Here you will observe that a command can be rejected if the aggregate deems the input invalid (recall that one of aggregate's roles is to maintain a consistency boundary), otherwise, an event is "raised" via the `RaiseEvent` method, but how does it actually work?

 ```csharp
 // BaseAggregateRoot.cs